You can get in trouble when you treat relationships as tools.

 Some people can be great friends to others; how come they’re not good friends to their body?
 To themselves?
 A poor relationship with your body will complicate your life.

-You need to know how to do this, and you need to realize that your body is both a tool and a relationship.
-There are times when you might risk your health for a greater good.
+You need to know how to do this, and you need to realize your body is both a tool and a relationship.
+There are times when you might risk your health for the greater good.
 Steven Covey calls it the P/PC balance, where ‘P’ stands for “production” and ‘PC’ stands for “production capacity.”
 You have to take care of your ability to produce golden eggs.